essele/rp2040-rmii/README.md

 Still to do:

-- Support for 150MHz clocking
 - Support for RTL8201
 - Option to drop IRQ's and dedicate a core to this

 Current WIP Status:

-- 150MHz receive for 10/100 seems to be working (compile time decision)
+- 150MHz working (compile time decision)
+- However, IPG at 10meg/half not long enough ... run out of PIO instructions!
 - Some checksum and overrun errors when flood pinging (not convinced this isn't jumper-wire related)
+- Other possible cause is phase different between generated 50MHz, there shouldn't be one any more so need to test for this.
 - Started #define's for chosing LWIP or not.
+- Started #define's for debugging.

 ## Background